 Breathability: Usually high, but depends on the fabric.

 A bandana is similar to any other cloth mask.
 You can even take a bandana and make a mask out of it with a few hair tires or rubber bands.
-More discussed in the cloth masks…
+Make sure you double over the bandana material at least once.

-The Scough (scarf + cough) is a cool face covering that has an active barrier concealed within a scarf or bandana.
-They are having trouble meeting demand, but if you pre-order one may come eventually.
+- The Scough (scarf + cough) is a cool face covering that has an active barrier concealed within a scarf or bandana.

 How to get one: Because of the total protection of the N95 mask, this is also the one healthcare workers need the most, since they may be around COVID-19 patients all day.
-There are some on Amazon and eBay, but the shipping is delayed.
+There are some on Amazon and eBay.

 Mask with Exhalation Valves